matviimykhailichenko/tso500_dada/README.md

 - validate the samplesheet;
 - conteinerization;
 - make configuration object;
-- check for available storage.
+- check for available storage;
+- testing with pytest.

 Safety risks:
 - pathlib is deprecated!
 Change to pathlib2.